 Provide your new Action Button with a Name and a Display Name.
 They can be the same.

-Next, link your Button to an Action that you’ve created by selecting it from the Action dropdown.
+Next, link your Button to an Action you’ve created by selecting it from the Action dropdown.
 You can additionally choose to provide a Condition in the Condition dropdown, which will affect when the Button will display.

-Click OK to save your new Button.
+Click Save to save your new Button.

 You also have the option to configure a Prompt to save changes flag when a user clicks the button.
-When this flag is checked and the user is in edit mode, they will receive a prompt to confirm before the action is executed.
+When this flag is checked, and the user is in edit mode, they will receive a prompt to confirm before the action is executed.

 Using a Button on View Pages

-Select it to fire the Action associated with it, in this case advancing a Record to the next Phase.
+This Button is ready for use on transactions' View Pages.
+You'll find it with the other Buttons if you click on a transaction.
+Select it to fire the Action associated with it, which, in this case, is advancing a Record to the next Phase.

 Using a Button on the Dashboard